 Steps for the Online Semifinals:

 - Each recitation is filmed separately according to our specifications.

 - A teacher uploads permission forms and recitation videos to their Poetry In Voice account by our deadline.

 - Judges from across the country evaluate the recitations.

 - All Online Semifinalists and their teachers are contacted by email to let them know whether or not they are advancing to the National Finals.

 You can contact your Poetry In Voice representative for general feedback about students’ recitations.
-Because this is a busy time of year for our organization, please allow several weeks for a response.
+Because spring is a very busy time of year for our organization, please allow several weeks for a response.